-The public health program fosters well-rounded students through a robust curriculum, public health course requirements and general education requirements.
+Our Public Health program features a robust curriculum including public health course requirements and general education requirements.

-Public health is a versatile field with opportunities to educate the public and your community in improved health and disease and injury prevention.
+Public health is a versatile field with opportunities to educate the public and your community in improved health as well as disease and injury prevention.
 Public health workers are found in both public and private organizations and the government.
-This degree will prepare you for entry-level opportunities in health departments and the health industry, and you’ll be eligible to transfer to universities that offer bachelor’s degree programs in public health to ready you to pursue one of these careers.
+This degree will prepare you for entry-level opportunities in health departments and the health industry.
+You will also be eligible to transfer to universities that offer bachelor’s degree programs in public health to ready you to pursue one of these careers.

 If you decide to earn your A.S. degree in public health professions, you can transfer to complete your four-year degree.
 We have partnerships and transfer agreements in place with many colleges and universities so you can easily transfer when you're ready.
 Transfer agreements (or articulation agreements, as they’re officially called) are formal arrangements between institutions that allow certain credits to transfer seamlessly from one school to the other.
 After completing your degree, you can seamlessly transfer to: